- 5 January 2021

 Along with the events Google adds to your account, analytics users can add up to 500 custom events and 30 conversions.

 Google’s new analytics platform was designed with event tracking in mind.
 Existing users can tell this new version has come a long way in making the event and conversion tracking process easier to set up.
 We hope you found this article useful in setting up conversion tracking in your own GA4 account.
 Interesting in learning more about GA4?
-Register to attend our free training webinar on Feb 18th at 2 PM ET/ 11 AM PT.
+Watch this webinar recording with Google rep Nick Danford and the Conversion Logix team.